refact0r/personal/src/content/projects/midnight.md

 <Image image="midnight-v1.png" alt="the first version of midnight discord" sizes="50rem"/>

-Eventually I added some CSS tweaks, such as separating the chat panels into rounded boxes (inspired by the Zelk theme), and adding MacOS-style window control buttons.
+Eventually I added some CSS tweaks, such as separating the chat panels into rounded boxes (inspired by the Zelk theme), and adding MacOS-style window control buttons (inspired by the Tokyo Night theme).
 The more I added, the more I discovered how terrible Discord's CSS is.
 Almost half the theme was dedicated to fixing Discord's CSS so that their own variables would apply correctly.
 It was a bit of a mess, but it worked.

 ### rewrites